dexpiper/whalet/README.md

 # Introduction

 Whalet is simple wallet application with REST API.
 Provides basic operations like creating wallet, deposit to wallet and make transactions between wallets.
-Also one can get history of operations.
-Addition TOKEN-protected method provided to get all current wallets and their balances.
+Operation history supported.

-Balances stored as Str and marshalled as Decimal to ensure no troubles with float occured.
+Balances stored as Decimal to ensure no troubles with float occured.
+Given out as string with 2 digits precision.

 Service is under construction.
 Only JSON-rendered responces currently provided, no authorization needed.